Flossing Is the Primary Dental Care Action

 And I never flossed.

-These stains brought with them massive insecurity.
-I subconsciously learned how to smile such that I wouldn’t reveal the portions of my teeth that were stained5.
-I vividly recall, during a charity event in 20186, being told by Sean that I have “something in my teeth” and might want to go resolve it before I was on camera.
+When the braces came off, I had dark stains on some teeth around where the braces lay; these persisted to adulthood.
+With said stains came massive insecurity.
+I subconsciously learned how to smile such that I wouldn’t reveal the portions of my teeth that were stained3.
+I vividly recall, during a televised event4, being told that I have “something in my teeth” and might want to go resolve it before I was on camera.
 I went to the bathroom to check and… oh, it’s just the stains.
 Mortification.

 So I never had them do the periodontic treatment.
 This was fucking stupid, I’ll grant.